kostasx/JavaScript/Week1/MAKEME.md

 1. Declare a variable `x` and initialize it with an integer.

-2. How do you round the number 7.25, to the nearest integer?
+2. How do you round the number 7.25, to the nearest whole number?

 3. Create a array called `colors` with the strings red, green and blue inside.